 What Defines Aggressive Driving?

 Deliberate acts such as tailgating, speeding, cutting off vehicles, running traffic lights and lane weaving are all telltale signs that a driver is acting aggressively.
-Not only can these aggressive driving habits cause accidents, the behavior can lead to road rage where a vehicle is used to cause deliberate harm.
+Not only can these aggressive driving habits cause accidents, but the behavior can also lead to road rage where a vehicle is used to cause deliberate harm.
 Incidents of road rage are not only criminal, they can also push a driver's insurance premiums through the roof.